What is Short Term Finance?

 A business line of credit, a type of short-term financing, is most appropriate for temporary working capital needs.
 In this type of financing, an amount is approved by the issuing bank or financial institution.
 Within the limit of this amount, the business can make payment and keep depositing once payment from customers is received.
-It works like revolving credit and the best part of this is the interest is charged on the utilized amount only and not on the approved amount.
+It works like revolving credit, and the best part of this is that interest is charged only on the utilized amount and not on the approved amount.
 The business has the flexibility to deposit unused amounts to save on interest costs.
-This way it becomes a very cost-effective financing option.
+This way, it becomes a very cost-effective financing option.

-Invoice discounting is another source of short-term finance where the receivable invoices can be discounted with the financial institutes or banks or any third party.
+Invoice discounting is another source of short-term finance where the receivable invoices can be discounted with the financial institutes, banks, or any third party.
 Discounting invoices means the bank will pay you the money at the time of discounting and collects the money from your customer when the bill becomes due.

 Detailed post: Invoice Discounting

-Factoring is also a similar arrangement like invoice discounting where the accounts receivables of a business are sold to a third party at a price that is lower than the realizable value of the accounts receivable.
+Factoring is also a similar arrangement to invoice discounting, where a business’s accounts receivables are sold to a third party at a price that is lower than the realizable value of the accounts receivable.
 This purchasing party is commonly known as a factor.
-These factoring services are provided by both banks and other financial institutions.
-There are many types of factoring like with recourse or without recourse etc.
+Both banks and other financial institutions provide these factoring services.
+There are many types of factoring, like with recourse or without recourse, etc.

 Short-Term vs Long-Term Financing

 The most important difference between the two types of financing is the time period, the purpose, and the cost of financing.
 The time period is simple to understand.
-Short-term financing is normally for less than a year and long-term could even be for 10, 15, or even 20 years.
+Short-term financing is normally for less than a year, and long-term financing could even be for 10, 15, or even 20 years.
 The purposes are totally different for both types of financing.
-Short-term financing is normally used to support the working capital gap of a business whereas the long term is required to finance big projects, PPE, etc. The third thing is the cost of financing which is higher in case of short-term and comparatively lower in case of long-term barring abnormal economic conditions.
+Short-term financing is normally used to support the working capital gap of a business, whereas the long term is required to finance big projects, PPE, etc. The third thing is the cost of financing, which is higher in case of short term and comparatively lower in case of long-term, barring abnormal economic conditions.